rkonoplev/phoebe/legacy/README.md

 ## Current Development

-For current development, use:
-- Main `docker-compose.yml` in the project root
+For current development, use the `Makefile` and the modular `docker-compose.*.yml` files in the project root.
-- API examples in `docs/API_REFERENCE.md`
-- Standard Spring Boot configuration profiles